Print

 Notes, Tips & Equipment

-2. For a more soft and pliable dough, you can increase the water up to 300 g- 325 g total.
-Please use a cloth lined bowl or proofing basket (instead of the Dutch oven) for the second rise.
+2. For a more soft and pliable dough, increase the water up to 300 g- 325 g total.
+Use a floured, cloth-lined bowl or proofing basket (instead of the Dutch oven) for the second rise.

 3. You will need a 5 1/2 or 6 quart Dutch oven for baking